NLnetLabs/incremental-deleg/draft-homburg-deleg.md

 ~~~
 {: #no-incr-deleg-response title="Referral response without deleg"}

-Next to the legacy delegation, the deleg supporting authoritative returns the NSEC(3) RRs needed to show that there was no extensible delegation in the referral response in {{no-incr-deleg-response}}.
+Next to the legacy delegation, the deleg supporting authoritative returns the NSEC(3) RRs needed to show that there was no IDELEG delegation in the referral response in {{no-incr-deleg-response}}.

 Querying the zone from {{dnssec-zone}} for `www.customer7.example.
 A`, will return the following referral response: